bigeasy/strata/diary/design.markdown

  * Splitting out the read write lock would create an additional primitive for database design.
  * Creating a r-tree would be yet another primitive for database design.
+ * Naming functions build by validator `check` is confusing.